TheCowboyAI/nixos-flashstor/readme.md

 We will be using both [Disko](https://github.com/nix-community/disko) and [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) to accomplish our goal.
 Once we have NixOS running on the Flashstor, updates are simply done with "nixos-rebuild switch" using the switch for a remote machine.
 We include a justfile for all these commands, i.e. just rebuild... just makeiso... just installiso /dev/sda

+The are also maintenance scripts available for the eMMC, and output to a screen/audio.

 The Machine:
   - x86 (using Intel Quad Core Celeron - N5105)
   - 4Gb RAM (you want to upgrade this for better caching)
     - Technically, the cpu only supports 16G, but it has been tested as working with 64
   - hdmi out for video
+  - audio out
   - ethernet card
   - usb for keyboard
   - usb bootable